 It is recommended that a BREEAM Assessor is appointed at the early design stages (Design Brief or equivalent) for BREEAM building level assessments and at the earliest possible opportunity in the masterplanning process for BREEAM Communities assessments.
-Involving the Assessor at this early stage will make it easier to obtain the desired rating cost effectively, in some cases at no extra cost or an overall cost saving.
+Involving the Assessor at this early stage will make it easier to obtain the desired rating cost effectively, in some cases either at no extra cost or an overall cost saving.
 Appointing an Assessor at a later stage will reduce the influence that they and BREEAM can have on the project and may result in the desired rating being unobtainable, or being obtainable only through additional investment.
 Additionally some issues within BREEAM must be sought at key design stages (such as carrying out a feasibility study for low or zero carbon technologies at concept design) and so late appointment may result in certain credits being unavailable to the project.

-If you wish to contact a BREEAM Assessor please visit www.greenbooklive.com where all licensed Assessment organisations for all BREEAM schemes are listed.
+If you wish to contact a BREEAM Assessor please visit www.greenbooklive.com where all licensed assessor organisations for all BREEAM schemes are listed.

 The time taken to complete a BREEAM Assessment will vary from project to project.
-It must be remembered that BREEAM certification is based on building performance / designs and plans for a development confirmed by the Assessor through the collation of rigorous and credible evidence of building compliance.
+It must be remembered that BREEAM certification is based on building performance / designs and plans for a development confirmed by the Assessor through the collation of rigorous and credible evidence.

 Assessment and certification therefore depends on when the Assessor is appointed, the stage in the design process and the availability and format of information.
-Interim design stage certification would typically take place between the end of the detailed design stage and the beginning of operations on site.
+For building level assessments interim ‘design stage’ certification would typically take place between the end of the detailed design stage and the beginning of operations on site.
 Final certification, which relies on 'as built' evidence of compliance with BREEAM, will occur toward the end of operations on site and handover of the building.
-It can therefore be said that a BREEAM Assessment will take as long as the project.

 Credits are awarded in BREEAM for the use of construction products that have a low environmental impact and are responsibly sourced.

 The environmental impact is determined using BRE Global's Green Guide.
-To view the Green Guide online please click here If you are interested in obtaining the environmental impact assessment and rating specfic to your product please visit our Environmental Profiles page for further details.
+To view the Green Guide online please click here.
+If you are interested in obtaining the environmental impact assessment and rating specific to your product please visit our Environmental Profiles page for further details.